JojiiOfficial/rsv/README.md

 FLAGS:
     -h, --help       Prints help information
     -V, --version    Prints version information
     -v, --verbose

 OPTIONS:
     -t, --timeout <timeout>

 SUBCOMMANDS:
-    disable    Disable a service
+    continue    Send SIGCONT if service is running disable     Disable a service
     enable      Enable a service
-    help       Prints this message or the help of the given subcommand(s) reload     Reload a service
-    restart    Restart a service
+    help        Prints this message or the help of the given subcommand(s) once        Start if service is not running.
+Do not restart if it stops pause       Send SIGSTOP if service is running restart     Restart a service
     start       Start a service
     status      Status a service
     stop        Stop a service
 ```